asidko/simple-spot-signalling-service/README.md

 ## Concept

-A service that monitors cryptocurrency price zones and emits trading signals.
-For better modularity, it only focuses on signal generation and not responsible for trade execution.
+The Spot Trading Signaling Service monitors cryptocurrency prices and generates BUY and SELL signals based on strategic price zones.
+It analyzes recent price history to establish buy and sell zones around a middle buffer zone, then emits actionable trading signals when prices enter these zones.
+The service focuses exclusively on signal generation, not trade execution, allowing for easy integration with various trading systems.

 ## Zone Structure

-Divides price range into strategic zones:
+Divides price range into three strategic zones:
-- `STOP_HIGH_PRICE`: Emergency upper boundary that triggers full stop when breached, protecting from extreme upward volatility
-- `SELL_TOP_PRICE` to `SELL_BOTTOM_PRICE`: Upper profit-taking region where SELL signals are generated when price enters
+- `SELL_ZONE`: Upper profit-taking region (`SELL_TOP_PRICE` to `SELL_BOTTOM_PRICE`) where SELL signals are generated when price enters
 - `BUFFER_ZONE`: Middle neutral zone (0.4% by default) accounting for transaction fees where no signals are generated
-- `BUY_TOP_PRICE` to `BUY_BOTTOM_PRICE`: Lower accumulation region where BUY signals are generated when price enters
+- `BUY_ZONE`: Lower accumulation region (`BUY_TOP_PRICE` to `BUY_BOTTOM_PRICE`) where BUY signals are generated when price enters
-- `STOP_LOW_PRICE`: Emergency lower boundary that triggers full stop when breached, limiting downside risk

 ![zone-structure](https://github.com/user-attachments/assets/fe64a599-c645-4deb-b92f-527f8e1a0000)

 **Calculation:** Find min/max prices over specified period (e.g 10 days).
 Place `BUFFER_ZONE` around midpoint.
-Place stop boundaries beyond min/max by configurable percentage.
+The `SELL_TOP_PRICE` equals the maximum price and the `BUY_BOTTOM_PRICE` equals the minimum price observed during the period.

 ## Configuration Input